Calvin Bassey: Ajax

 In July 2022, it was confirmed by Rangers that Bassey had been sold to Ajax for a club record fee of around £20 million.
 On his debut for the club in the 2022 Johan Cruyff Shield (Dutch Super Cup) on 31 July 2022, he received a direct red card 15 minutes after coming on as a substitute.
+On 7 September, he made his UEFA Champions League debut, providing an assist in a 4–0 win over his former club Rangers.
+A month later, on 8 October, he scored his first goal for Ajax in a 4–2 away win over Volendam.